MicrosoftDocs/visualstudio-docs/docs/data-tools/how-to-start-the-tableadapter-configuration-wizard.md

 ### To start the TableAdapter Configuration wizard to create a new TableAdapter

 1. Open your dataset in the **Dataset Designer**.
-For more information, see [How to: Open a Dataset in the Dataset Designer](../Topic/How%20to:%20Open%20a%20Dataset%20in%20the%20Dataset%20Designer.md).
+For more information, see [Walkthrough: Creating a Dataset in the Dataset Designer](walkthrough-creating-a-dataset-with-the-dataset-designer.md).

     > [!NOTE]
     >  If you do not have a dataset in your project, see [Create and configure datasets](../data-tools/create-and-configure-datasets-in-visual-studio.md).